lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 ## A sample app

 Now let's use it on a sample application.
 In it, we'll have two arrays: Foos and Bars.
 Both will hold strings.
-To add a weird spec to the mix, the user cannot add any Bar unless Foos has the string `'requiredFoo'`.
+To add a weird spec to the mix, the user should not be able to add any Bar unless Foos has the string `'requiredFoo'`.
 Let's implement it piece by piece, starting with the central state:

 ```javascript
 // app.js